-- Electricity: provision for providing connections to household, establishment and industry in Kalyani - Roads & Communication: complete network of wasteis being generated per day in Kalyani.
+Electricity: provision for providing connections to household, establishment and industry in Kalyani being generated per day in Kalyani.
 House to house collection is achieved in 12 wards.
-Biodegradable wastes are being transformed into manures i.e. Vermicomposting. autoclaving and incineration is followed for industrial and medical wastes.
+Biodegradable wastes are being transformed into manures i.e. Vermicomposting.
+The autoclaving and incineration is followed for industrial and medical wastes.
 However during Socio Economic Survey 56% of the dwellers were of the opinion that removal is not regular and 38% accepted regularity of removal